fundacionjala/enforce-gradle-plugin/_docs/update.md

 Scenario:

-In this case Class1.cls was added, Class2.cls and Class3.cls was deleted and Class4.cls was changed and I want to deploy all classes updated less Class4.cls
+In this case Class1.cls was added, Class2.cls and Class3.cls was deleted and Class4.cls was changed.
+I want to deploy all classes that were updated but Class4.cls

-To cover this scenario you should use the next command:
+To cover this scenario,  you should use the following command:

 	$ gradle update -Pexcludes=**/Class4.cls